asyncapi/website/pages/docs/concepts/asyncapi-document/securing-operations.md

 - By using the security property at the operation level, you can override the default server-level security and define unique security requirements for individual operations.

-- This gives you the flexibility to tailor the security measures to the specific needs of each operation, even if they differ from the broader server-level settings.
+- Gives the flexibility to tailor the security measures to the specific needs of each operation, even if they differ from the broader server-level settings.

 - When you include the security property at the operation level, it takes precedence over the server-level security settings for that particular operation.

-- This means that the security measures specified at the operation level will be applied instead of the default server-level security.
+- The security measures specified at the operation level will be applied instead of the default server-level security.

 ## Specifying Security Requirement